Relapse Prevention Plan Template (Spanish)

 PST is not indicated as a primary treatment for: substance abuse/dependence, acute primary post-traumatic stress disorder, panic disorder, new onset bipolar disorder, new onset psychosis.

-Learn more about how to get trained in PST on this page.
+Learn more about how to get trained in PST.

 Help Clinic Staff Talk with Patients About the PHQ-9